 Interactive “walkthroughs” use photos to contrast improper practices with best practices and guidelines.
 The walkthroughs help you learn what hazards to look for and how to identify them.

 Checklists can be printed and used to conduct customized walkthroughs on a farm.
-Completing the checklists identifies and documents safety issues and hazards on the farm.
+Checklists can be printed and used to conduct customized walkthroughs on a farm.

 The resource page is loaded with signs, policies, logs and other practical, ready-to-print items, providing the tools needed to address the safety issues found by using the checklists.